 - SPATIAL INTERPOLATION: In FDTD generally, the electromagnetic field components and material properties are not known at the same point in space.
 Instead each component of the vectorial electric and magnetic fields are recorded at different locations in the Yee cell.
 Therefore, the material properties are also known at various locations within the Yee cell.
 This setting controls how the index monitor calculates the refractive index data.
 The SPECIFIED POSITION (Default) returns the index data where the monitor is located.
 This type of data is convenient for many purposes, but it is important to remember that the actual FDTD engine calculates the fields at locations other than the Yee cell origin.
 The NEAREST MESH CELL option is very similar, but the monitor location is snapped to the nearest mesh cell.
 The NONE option records the index data at the locations actually used by the FDTD engine.

 Note: Spatial interpolation - NONE setting

 Disabling the spatial interpolation is a very advanced feature.
-Only expert users that are very familiar with the FDTD method should consider using this feature.
+Only expert users who are very familiar with the FDTD method should consider using this feature.
 Most standard analysis functions (such as the transmission script function, the data visualizer, etc) assume that the spatial interpolation is enabled.
 They may not give the most accurate result when used to analyze such monitor data.
 All analysis must be done manually.